TIP: Use the contents over to the side for an overview of this info-rich page!

-All sub-org admins and mentors agree to follow the OSC Code of Conduct for the duration of the program.
+All sub-org admins and mentors agree to follow the OSC Code of Conduct) for the duration of the program.

 Be able to handle meeting deadlines and following both Google and OSC’s rules.
 We try to send important reminders for big deadlines, but we only have limited volunteer time for nagging and cajoling.
 Groups that cause repeated problems may be asked to take time off to limit volunteer burnout.

-We can’t promise to take everyone who meets those criteria, but we do try to take any eligible project/organization that we feel will give the students a great experience.
+We can’t promise to take everyone who meets those criteria, but we do try to take any eligible project/organization that we feel will give participants a great experience.
 The OSC Director of Community has final say in which projects participate under the OSC umbrella, but please send any queries to the @gsoc-admins team to make sure we’re all on the same page.

 T4D, HFOSS, and other international development focused projects are welcome and encouraged to apply as separate mentoring organizations directly with Google.
 We’re happy to help you in any way we can and we don’t mind being your backup plan.
-We’re also happy to help advertise related organizations not under our umbrella – we want students to find projects that best suit them!
+We’re also happy to help advertise related organizations not under our umbrella – we want applicants to find projects that best suit them!